Pasundan derby

 Pasundan derby (ᮓᮨᮁᮘᮤ ᮕᮞᮥᮔ᮪ᮓᮔ᮪) is an Indonesia football match between Persib Bandung against Persikabo 1973, the main club from West Java competing in Liga 1.
-The name "Pasundan" is taken from the historical and cultural similarities of the two clubs.
+The name "Derby Pasundan" is derived from the geographical region and historical cultural area within the province known as Pasundan.

 This match was a rivalry for a long time and then met the highest division which started in the 2019 Liga 1 season.
 Part of the game is because the clubs has played in the top division.

 History

+Historically, the two teams have rarely met in Indonesia's top-flight football competition due to the difference in their league tiers.
+Persib Bandung has been a traditional powerhouse since the Perserikatan era, whereas Persikabo Bogor has more frequently competed in lower divisions.

-Persib Bandung and Persikabo 1973 had actually never met since the Perserikatan era, at that time Persikabo (Note: During the Perserikatan era, Persikabo had not yet merged with PS Tira and was still named Persikabo Bogor.) competed in the second or third division in Indonesian football competition while Persib Bandung was in the highest division which made the match not happen.
+(Note: During the Perserikatan era, Persikabo had not yet merged with PS Tira and was still named Persikabo Bogor.)

-Then, only in the Indonesian League era which began in 2017, Persikabo Bogor merged with PS Tira in 2019 and formed a new name, PS Tira-Persikabo.
+Then, only in the Liga Indonesia era which began in 2017, Persikabo Bogor merged with PS Tira in 2019 and formed a new name, PS Tira-Persikabo.
 In 2020, PS Tira-Persikabo again changed its name to Persikabo 1973.

 In the first meeting between Persib and PS Tira-Persikabo in the group phase 2019 Indonesia President's Cup, Persib was defeated by PS Tira-Persikabo with a score of 1–2 at Si Jalak Harupat Stadium, Soreang.
 PS Tira-Persikabo's goal was scored by Osas Saha at minute 28 and 70 while Persib's goal scored by Kim Jeffrey Kurniawan at minute 48.

 The latest match between the two was played in Fixture 29 of 2023–24 Liga 1.
 Persikabo lost 1—3 to Persib in Kapten I Wayan Dipta Stadium, Gianyar.
 As of present, it was expected to be the last match between the two teams in league competition as Persikabo 1973 had been relegated to Liga 2 by the end of the season.